szilvia-csernus/expense-app/README.md

 * To run the deployment version locally, I used the following command:

-`docker-compose -p local-expense-app -f docker-compose.local.yml up --build`.
+`docker-compose -p local-expense-app -f docker-compose.aws_local.yml up --build`.

     This buils all the necessary docker images and also runs the docker containers.
     - The forntend being served on port 80 `http://localhost`.
     - The backend on port 8000 `http://localhost:8000`.

 * To stop the containers: `CTRL + C`
-* To destroy the containers: `docker-compose -p local-expense-app -f docker-compose.local.yml down`
+* To destroy the containers: `docker-compose -p local-expense-app -f docker-compose.aws_local.yml down`
 * To destroy all the volumes: `docker volume prune`.

-* To build the images for AWS: `docker-compose build`.
+* To build the images for AWS: `docker-compose -f docker-compose.aws.yml build`.
 This builds all the necessary docker images needed for AWS deployment.

 ## Connecting to the AWS RDS postgres database from the console